 1) I’ve discovered that there is a real social isolation with this TD stuff.
 To be doing this in public is “not acceptable.”
 I have had people come up to me wanting to know what’s my problem.
 Since I can’t control the movement I just say, “It’s my meds— they affect me this way.”
 In a way it’s like wearing a neon sign saying, “I’m a fruit cake.”
 Having a mental illness is stigma enough, but the TD just puts a new edge on it.

 2) As a natural introvert the isolation has only deepened.
 (I avoid crowds and most social engagements.)
 I guess if the truth be told, I’m uncomfortable when others look at me strangely or whisper to each other.
 My standard ‘paranoia level’ has taken a new twist.
-I feel like I’m always compelled to explain.
+I feel I’m compelled to explain.
 I guess I’m embarrassed when others are embarrassed.

 4) One of the things I try to remember are the issues of selfishness and pride.
 I keep reminding myself it’s not about me all the time.
 One of the significant areas mentally ill people deal with is self-absorbed thinking.
 It seems it comes with the illness.

 5) I try to keep a sense of humor everyday.
 It breaks down the mental pain to tolerable levels.
 We can take ourselves too seriously sometimes.
 Be more patient with yourself.
 I know I have to.